BUPTAntiRiver/vaults/default/BUPT/DBMS/Database System Crash Course.md

 # Chapter 2 Relational Model
 ## Structure of Relational Database (syntax)
-**Definition**: a relational database consists of a **collection of tables**. attributes as columns, tuples as rows. the order of tuples is irrelevant, attribute orders are also irrelevant.
+**Definition**: a relational database consists of a **collection of tables**. attributes as columns, tuples as rows.
+The order of tuples is irrelevant, attribute orders are also irrelevant.
 ### Schema
 **Definition**: the logical structure of database.
 It looks like: `instructor (id, name, dept_name, salary)`